soos3d/connect-metamask-to-webpage/README.md

 }
 ```

-Use this as a base to create your decentrilized application.
+Use this as a base to create your decentralized application.

 ![image](https://user-images.githubusercontent.com/99700157/171196725-6e1db369-b210-44fc-b58c-a0bd8faad98b.png)